cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 }
 ```

 where a shared counter is updated every time a atomically collision is detected.
-However, not all threads need calling `atomicAdd`.
-In fact, threads within a warp may cooperate to the total count and have only a single thread perform the atomic sum, thus reducing by a factor 32 the access to the VRAM memory.
+However, not all threads need to call `atomicAdd`.
+Instead, threads within a warp can cooperate to aggregate the local count, allowing a single thread to perform the global atomic sum.
+This reduces accesses to global VRAM by a factor of 32.
 An sketch of this implementation is provided below:

 ```
   // 32-bit mask